-Regardless of team size, for non-trivial projects in any compiled language, build speed can become a significant pain point.
-Only large projects have build times beyond several seconds typically, but even for medium projects, when iteratively developing or using CI with a substantial build matrix, those few seconds add up to annoyance and lost productivity for developers.
+Regardless of team size, for non-trivial projects in any compiled language, build speed can be a significant pain point.
+Even for medium projects, the seconds lost repeatedly building add up to annoyance and lost productivity for developers.

-In this regard, CMake and Meson are known to be among the fastest generators, while SCons and Autotools are among the slowest.
+In this regard, CMake and Meson are among the fastest generators, while SCons and Autotools are among the slowest.

 Ninja is known to be generally faster than GNU Make, particularly for the case where only a few out of very many files need to be rebuilt.
 This is the usual case for developers.
 So as long as the generator works with Ninja, you can get fast builds.